 A common practice in macroevolution is to estimate the speciation and extinction rates from reconstructed phylogenetic trees.
 However, the ability to estimate extinction rates has been consistently questioned in the literature (e.g., Rabosky 2010; Louca and Pennell 2020, 2021).
 Nonetheless, this seeming unidentifiability of extinction rates may be a consequence of a lack of data (Beaulieu and O’Meara 2015) and therefore may instead represent an example of “practical unidentifiability” (Wieland et al. 2021).
 Practical unidentifiability occurs when there is not enough information in the given dataset to accurately estimate parameters and leads to a seemingly infinite number of plausible parameter values or confidence intervals at bounds.
 This is the case for estimating extinction rates even with simple time-homogenous birth death models (Fig. 3a).
 The lower bound of the extinction rate confidence intervals hits zero and the maximum likelihood estimate may even be negative in such cases (Louca and Pennell 2020).
 However, this seeming unidentifiability can be recovered by adding more data (Fig. 3b).
 Obviously, in most empirical use cases “adding more data” is not a simple solution, but that means it is all the more important to examine confidence intervals which accurately reflect the true bounds of plausible parameters to avoid making inferences with false confidence.
+We note that for birth death models we once again compared dentist to the confidence intervals generated by a parametric bootstrap and found that dentist recovered a similar confidence region (Table 1).

 In contrast, structural unidentifiability cannot be addressed by additional data.
 In these cases, there are an infinite number of values which will result in the same likelihood.
-In Dentist, this will appear as a ridge in the parameter space (Fig. 4).
+In dentist, this will appear as a ridge in the parameter space (Fig. 4).
 Two simple and non-phylogenetic examples of this are the algebraic expressions lnL=10−x−5y∨ (Fig. 4a) and lnL=10−x−y2∨ (Fig. 4b).
 The ridges appear as a set of values which will satisfy the equalities and result in confidence intervals which would theoretically extend between infinity and negative infinity.
 However, it is not possible to evaluate an infinite number of points and so it is left to the user to determine whether their results constitute a ridge.
 For these algebraic examples, we also include the posterior probabilities from a simple Bayesian Markov Chain Monte Carlo with an exponential prior.
 The confidence intervals produced by dent_walk will inevitably be finite, but the plots show ridges which could extend to infinity.
-This is in contrast to the posterior distributions which give far less of an indication that the confidence intervals of the parameter estimates could extend to infinity (Fig 4).
-Finally, it is exceedingly difficult to demonstrate true structural unidentifiability without the exact solution to the likelihood function, but the Dentist plots can provide partial evidence of unidentifiability.
+This is in contrast to the posterior distributions which, depending on the choice of prior distribution, have the potential to mask that the confidence intervals could extend to infinity (Fig 4).
+Finally, for both likelihood and bayesian approaches it may be exceedingly difficult to demonstrate true structural unidentifiability without the exact solution to the likelihood function, but the dentist plots can provide partial evidence of unidentifiability.